Rounds and education videos

 The misconceptions of smoking cessation

 Dr. Andrew Pipe's views on smoking cessation have changed over the decades as research uncovers the neurobiology of tobacco addiction and cessation.
 In this Grand Rounds presentation, he explains tobacco's powerful influence on the body and brain and describes the successful Ottawa model for smoking cessation.
-This video series includes the entire presentation and shorter chapters.
+This video series includes the entire presentation and shorter chapters\.
+Watch the videos.

 Psychiatrist field notes: Reflections on approaches to care for patients with concurrent disorders

 In this video series, several psychiatrists share their experiences of identifying and treating patients with concurrent disorders.
 They reflect on how they approached patients early in their careers, what they've learned since then and how they approach patients now.
 They tell candid stories and give advice to residents about patients with substance use disorders.
 Watch the videos.

 Simulation and education